berlius/DeepLearningDockerfile/README.md

 ## Dockerfiles for Deep Learning

 Here are Dockerfiles to let you install images on various projects in deep learning.
+All Dockerfiles are on top off [development environment for intelligence-artificial]( https://github.com/berlius/artificial-intelligence)

 ### Why ?
 1. Easy installation and acces to GPU with nvidia docker.